Jayden-Xu/PersonalRAG/README.md

 > If you are using an **x86-based** machine (e.g., Intel or AMD CPUs), please refer to the official [RAGFlow documentation](https://github.com/infiniflow/ragflow) for the appropriate Docker configuration, as the Dockerfiles may differ.

+> You may find the website hard to use on mobile devices.
+Please refer to the `mobile` folder for more information.

 ## Clone the Repository

 ```bash